coto/coto.github.io/resume.md

 ##### » Software Engineer
 - Coordination and Creation of User Generated Content systems (Node.js, Sencha Touch and MongoDB)

-##### » Programmer
+##### » Front End Developer
-- Mostly in Python and JavaScript.
+- Different projects with different Front End technologies (Angular, React, Node JS, SASS, etc.)

 ##### » Risk Analyst Engineer
 - Construction of operational risk control projects.
+Stored Procedures.

 [^framework]: it was when most of the frameworks (such as Sencha Touch, jQuery Mobile, Angular, React and other) did not exists.